About Me

 Reach out to me in: French (native), English, Spanish/Castilian, Dutch, German

 My research focuses on games.
 Games are a convenient abstract model for the interaction of several agents with different objectives.
-In computer science, they are typically used to model the interaction between a computer-controlled system and its environment: if one wishes to program the system so that it enforces some property whatever happens in the environment, that challenge amounts to searching for a winning strategy in the corresponding game.
+In computer science, they are typically used to model the interaction between a computer-controlled system and its environment: if one wishes to program the system so that it enforces some property, one can model the system as one player and the environment as an adversary.
 I usually more sophisticated settings, with more than two players, in order to model multi-agent systems.
+All my publications can be found on my DBLP page.

 My PhD thesis: L. Brice, Equilibria in Multiplayer Graph Games: An Algorithmic Study (ULB)